Translated by TLS member Hitoshura.

 - On the 15th anniversary

 I think it’s great how you write this dialogue that gives characters clever things to say, and surprising stories.
 In “FFVII” Cloud’s true identity was a real shock.
-You later left the company and went independent, but I hope we can keep on working together still in the future.
+You later founded your own company and went independent, but I hope we can keep on working together still in the future.
 (Nomura)